 When is ice safe?
 There really is no sure answer.
-You can't judge the strength of ice just by its appearance, age, thickness, temperature, or whether or not the ice is covered with snow.
+You can't judge the strength of ice just be its appearance, age, thickness, temperature, or whether or not the ice is covered with snow.
 Strength is based on all these factors.
 In addition the depth of water under the ice, size of the water body, water chemistry and currents, distribution of load on the ice and local climate conditions all play a factor.

 Keeping Children Safe

 While freezing winter temperatures keep many adults indoors, children may want to play outside all day.
 Each year, emergency rooms in the United States treat thousands of children for injuries related to sledding and ice skating.
-Frostbite is also threat for children.
+Frostbite is also a threat for children.

-Winter Safety Checklist: Families and Children (PDF)
+Winter safety Checklist: Families and Children

 Access and Functional Needs